-Colorado law states that if a child is incapacitated before age 18, they should be assisted by their parents for their entire life if the parents are financially able.
+Colorado law states that if a child is incapacitated before age 18, they should be assisted by their parents for their entire life if they are financially able.
 While this could be a hardship for many, the wealthy can assist their disabled adult children instead of placing the entire financial burden on society.

 Daddy Walks Past Me